 Dear little village, little town of mine.”

 While all of this is true, it is worth considering what a musical like Fiddler on the Roof represents.
-For while many of its themes are broadly resonant, it is very much a celebration of a particular group with a particularly rich, complex, and often tragic legacy.
+While many of its themes are broadly resonant, it is very much a celebration of a particular group with a particularly rich, complex, and sometimes tragic legacy.
 People like Tevye and his family really were expelled from Russia and other parts of Eastern Europe in the latter parts of the 19th century.
 This led to a surge of immigration to the United States, where many Jews made new homes in cities all along the East Coast.
-In addition to establishing a new life in America, the Yiddish-speaking peoples of Europe brought with them their own language, traditions, and arts.
+In addition to establishing a new life in America, the Yiddish-speaking peoples of Europe brought with them their own language, traditions, and works of art.
 In fact, Yiddish theatre, already a significant presence in Eastern Europe, flourished on American soil.
-In short, Fiddler on the Roof may have been set in a faraway land, but the people it depicted were very much becoming part of the American fabric.
+In short, Fiddler on the Roof may have been set in a faraway land, but the people it depicted and the traditions they brought with them were very much becoming part of the American fabric.

 From the Archives